nathiedeheyl/pp4_smart-prep/README.md

 - Each recipe has predefined grocery items (ingredients) with specified quantities per serving
   - Grocery items for selected recipes in the quantity defined by selected servings is added to the shopping list

+Update 21.01.2025:
+Django model helper method or separate utility function for the merging logic of shopping items.

 ### Could-Have features

 **P0**